tinymovr/Tinymovr/docs/hardware/guide.rst

 Supported Motor Types
 #####################

+Tinymovr R5.x and R3.x
+**********************

-Most three-phase pancake-style outrunners can be used with Tinymovr.
+Most three-phase pancake-style outrunners can be used with Tinymovr R5.
 While there is a lot of variation between motors of even the same size and external appearance, as a general rule-of-thumb motors ranging from 40mm outer diameter to 110mm should work fine with Tinymovr.

+For a good quality and affordable option, take a look at our own `Tinymovr Motors <https://tinymovr.com/5208_motor>`_.

+Tinymovr M5.x
+*************

+Most gimbal motors can be used with Tinymovr M5.
+Gimbal motors are essentially outrunners with high resistance (they have more turns).
+You can read more about gimbal motors in :ref:`gimbal-introduction`.
+Note that, to control gimbal motors with Tinymovr M5, you do not have to (in fact, should not) use Gimbal mode.
+Tinymovr M5 is capable of accurately sensing current at a lower scale, which is compatible with gimbal motors.

 Additional details:

 Tinymovr expects a motor with sinusoidal back-EMF.
-Most brushless outrunners have inusoidal back-EMF.
+Most brushless outrunners (including gimbal motors) have sinusoidal back-EMF.
 If uncertain and you have access to an oscilloscope, you can hook up the motor phases to the scope channels and check out the back-EMF for yourself.

 Motors with trapezoidal back-EMF can also be controlled, but control will be sub-optimal.
 The trapezoidal back-EMF will appear as residual in the dq frame, as a result it will be much harder for the current controller to regulate phase currents.
 The tangible result is that the motor may exhibit increased noise and vibration while running.

 Mechanical Setup